 Yes, it’s actually best to feed your dog unflavored gelatin.
 This is the safest kind of gelatin dogs can eat.

 Another way to serve this to your dog is to sprinkle it on their wet food or mix it into warmed homemade meals.

 Can Dogs Eat Gelatin Capsules?

-Gelatin capsules are safe to give your dog.
+Gelatin capsules are a good option and safe to give your dog.
 They are made from animal products like the protein from skin and bones.
 If you see medicine for dogs that is made with gelatin capsules, it is safe to give your pup.

 Best Gelatin For Dogs

 If you want to give your dog gelatin, I recommend giving them Premium Gelatin Protein for Dogs.
 You can mix this into their food or use it as an additive in homemade meals or treats.

 It’s best to keep sugar out of your dog’s diet.
 Even though a little bit of sugar won’t hurt your dog immediately, eating too much could increase their risk for cardiovascular disease or obesity.